-Her poetry has appeared in publications such as The Flying Island, The Indianapolis Review, The House Life Project: People + Property Series, Sidepiece Magazine, and The World We Live(d) In anthology.
-She has been interviewed and featured in publications such as Indy NUVO, The Indianapolis Recorder, The Indianapolis Star, FAFCollective, and Pattern Magazine.
-She has been a panelist for Indianapolis-based organizations: Indy10 Black Lives Matter, Don’t Sleep, Circles Indy, IUPUI’s Social Justice Symposium, and national organizations such as La Raza for Liberation and AmeriCorps, focusing on the intersections of race, gender, art, and activism.
+Her poetry has appeared in The Flying Island, The Indianapolis Review, The House Life Project: People + Property Series, Sidepiece Magazine, The World We Live(d) In Anthology, The Indianapolis Anthology, Questions for a Resilient Future, and Kinship: A World of Relations.
+She has been featured in publications such as Indy NUVO, The Indianapolis Recorder, Indianapolis Monthly, The Indianapolis Star, FAFCollective, Pattern Magazine, Sidepiece Magazine, and more.

 Contributions to HumansandNature.org:

 - How We Get Over: A conversation with Sarah Jené and Jasmine Williams